 –one additional page in which you explain why your topic is appropriate for this grant;

 –a letter of support from your advisor, which specifically mentions why your dissertation topic is appropriate for this award (copy of email is fine)

-Email materials to Prof. Jeffrey Taylor at email@example.com, with Elebash Application and your last name in the subject line.
+Email materials as a PDF file to Prof. Anne Stone (firstname.lastname@example.org), with “Elebash Dissertation Application” and your last name in the subject line.
 Those reapplying for grants must include a page in which they explain how the first grant was used to support their dissertation work (no budget needed), and how the additional amount will be used.

 –To apply for a Research Grant, prepare a one-page description of how you wish to spend the funds, why your application is appropriate for an Elebash Grant, and (on a separate page) a brief budget.
-Please email the materials as a PDF file, with Elebash Application and your last name in the subject line, to Prof. Taylor firstname.lastname@example.org .
-If you received an Elebash grant in the past, please summarize how that grant was used (no budget summary necessary).
+Please email the materials as a PDF file, with “Elebash Research Application” and your last name in the subject line, to Prof. Stone at email@example.com.
+If you received an Elebash research grant in the past, please summarize how that grant was used (no budget summary necessary).
 You may apply for a grant for a different topic, but please follow the guidelines outlined above.